LooksGoodApp/flutter-value-extensions/README.md

 ## UI integrations

-The last section focuses on the UI integrations.
+The last section focuses on UI integrations.

-Both Streams and ValueNotifiers is intended to be displayed in the UI through Builders.
-Only problem is – builders are massive.
+Both Streams and ValueNotifiers are intended to be displayed in the UI through Builders.
+The only problem is – builders are massive.
 To "bind" a single observable variable to the UI, one must type around 86 characters.
-Value Extensions reduces this number to around 23 characters, or almost 4 times less!
+Value Extensions reduces this number to around 23 characters or almost 4 times less!

 ### Bind